24 Essential Black-Owned Restaurants in NYC You Need to Try

 Since opening during the initial summer of the pandemic, wife-and-husband duo Ria and Kevol Graham have created a tropical paradise of sorts near the Williamsburg waterfront with Kokomo, a restaurant focused on Pan-Caribbean flavors.
 With Ria’s industry background in Caribbean restaurants and Kevol’s hospitality experience in events of over 13 years, from decor to menu, the culinary destination they’ve created continues to be a much needed (and appreciated) place of celebration for New Yorkers.
 Dine on Crispy Fish Tacos, Coconut Curry Mussels, signature wood-fired flatbreads in five varieties like Wild Roasted Mushroom; Slow-Braised Oxtail, and dedicated vegan selections like Lentil Meatballs and Pasta in a Cashew Raiso sauce.
 Pair it with cocktails like the Rude Gyal (rum, coconut cream, nutmeg).

 LoLo's Seafood Shack

-Unlike other popular Brooklyn spots with similar offerings, Peaches Hot House’s menu showcases that southern food isn't as simple as baked macaroni and cheese and fried chicken—but it also requires an abundance of soul.
-At this Bed-Stuy eatery, their menu boasts classics like the signature fried chicken, fried green tomatoes, crispy chicken sandwich with a notable spicy mayo sauce, shrimp sandwich, bourbon butter cake, and more.
-Once you’ve tried out their Bed-Stuy location, be sure to hit up its sister spots in Fort Greene and Clinton Hill, along with another Bed-Stuy locale.
+Unlike other popular Brooklyn spots with similar offerings, Peaches HotHouse’s menu showcases that southern food isn't as simple as Baked Mac & Cheese and Fried Chicken—but it also requires an abundance of soul.
+At this Bed-Stuy eatery founded by Craig Samuel and Ben Grossman, their menu boasts classics like the signature Fried Chicken, Fried Green Tomatoes, The Best Chicken Sandwich Anywhere, Fried Catfish, and more.
+And sure to hit up its sister spots at nearby Peaches Kitchen & Bar and Peaches Grand in Clinton Hill.